 - If an image contains words, add as much of the text from the image as possible to the alt text (100-character limit).

 - Alt text should not contain file extensions, such as .jpg.
 It should be easily readable and describe what is happening in the image.

-- See the following explanation for using file extensions in alt text
+- See the following explanation for using file extensions in the alt text

 - Examples include charts, graphs, maps, or text

-- Text displayed in image is used as alt text
+- Text displayed in the image is used as alt text

 - A link is provided to an accessible format of the information

 Linked Image Alt Text

 - If the image functions as a link, the alt text should describe where the image will take the user.